Every organization has a network in place. It’s only a matter of how big or small the office network is.

 To create a network diagram in Creately, you will just need to click on the network diagram template which would then automatically create a diagram that is already prebuilt with some of the common mappings.
 See the screenshot below.

 Note that the diagram above was created based on the network diagram template.
 It looks like my job is 50% completed. 🙂

 Now to make the diagram suit your organization’s network, simply add, edit or delete the items accordingly.
 These are some objects which you can add:

 - Generic Server

 - Network Printer

 - Power Supply

 As you can see the objects that you can add are quite comprehensive.
-Imagine if you were to draw the diagram using powerpoint, without this objects you would need to include images or even draw it out making the diagram look messy and inconsistent.
+Imagine if you were to draw the diagram using PowerPoint, without these objects you would need to include images or even draw it out making the diagram look messy and inconsistent.